 Every hotel featured is visited personally by members of our team, given the Smith seal of approval, and then anonymously reviewed.
 As soon as our reviewers have returned from this stop, drop and flop boutique hotel in central Brussels and unpacked their truffles from chocolatier Neuhaus and box of creative cakes from pâtisserie Wittamer, a full account of their city break will be with you.
 In the meantime, to whet your wanderlust, here's a bedtime story about Pillows Grand Hotel Place Rouppe in Belgium…

-If the saying ‘Brussels never sleeps’ isn’t in common usage, it’s probably because resident Belgians and visitors to the capital are feeling a little tuckered after a full day of wandering the streets of the city’s medieval centre and glorious statement square, Grand Place; hanging out in art nouveau theatres and museums; polishing off one too many truffles; or sinking a number of witbiers and trappist ales while debating EU policy late into the night.
+If the saying ‘Brussels never sleeps’ isn’t in common usage, it’s probably because resident Belgians and visitors to the capital are feeling a little tuckered after a full day of wandering the streets of the city’s mediaeval centre and glorious statement square, Grand Place; hanging out in art nouveau theatres and museums; polishing off one too many truffles; or sinking a number of witbiers and trappist ales while debating EU policy late into the night.
 The soundest sleep is to be found in Pillows Grand Hotel Place Rouppe, a city-break spot as dreamy as its name promises.
 Set within neoclassical townhouses, the hotel offers 24-hour dining in a marble- and wood-accented living space, and elegantly outfitted rooms, in which a palette of soft greys, blues and cream and linen-dressed mattresses lull guests to sleep – when it comes to bedding down, this hotel’s got it all made up.

 No Smith members have posted their reviews of Pillows Grand Hotel Place Rouppe yet.
 You could be the first!